Practice Overview

 • Children (Public Law)

-Sexual abuse: Emily successfully sought findings of sexual abuse perpetrated against a 5-year-old child by family members, as well as threshold findings against the parent beyond those admitted by them.
+Sexual abuse: Emily successfully sought findings of sexual abuse perpetrated against a 5-year-old child byfamily members, as well as threshold findings against the parent beyond those admitted by them.
 Heard by HHJ Madeleine Reardon at ELFC.

-Radicalisation: Before HHJ Carol Atkinson sitting at the RCJ, Emily represented a London Borough in a High Court radicalisation case, involving three families in care cases running concurrently.
+Radicalisation: Before HHJ Atkinson sitting at the RCJ, Emily represented a London Borough in a High Court radicalisation case, involving three families in care cases running concurrently.
 The parents pleaded guilty to terrorism offences at Central Criminal Court and served prison sentences.
 Emily advised on the process and material required to be disclosed from the criminal investigation.
 A leading silk was instructed for the London Borough of Redbridge in the connected family case, involving relatives residing in another borough.
 The Local Authority instructed Emily due to her experience of managing / handling huge volume of disclosure (thousands of pages) of highly sensitive material including telephone data.
 Skill was required in distinguishing criminal offence, threshold facts and prejudicial comments.

 Non-Accidental Injury: Emily was instructed to lead Elizabeth Stevens, her former pupil, in a complex case involving findings of inflicted injuries (rib fractures), which required cross-examination of several medical experts on the issue of furosemide weakening of bones and genetics.
 The father was represented by a preeminent silk.
 Three children had suffered injuries, one with a constellation of health difficulties.
 Skill was required in cross- examining the parents who had cognitive difficulties, were non-English speakers and were illiterate.
 Emily successfully sought findings that Mother had caused injuries.

-Emily has practised criminal law to a high level earlier in her career, specialising in sexual offences and cases involving children.
+Emily practised criminal law to a high level earlier in her career, specialising in sexual offences and cases involving children.
 This practise has strengthened her family work given the frequent overlap in issues between the jurisdictions.

 In particular, Emily has prosecuted: